mmd-gham/Spatial-Transcriptomics-Deconvolution-/README.md

 ## 🛠️ Installation

 To run this project, you will need Python and the necessary dependencies.
-Follow the steps below to install and set up the framework:

-1. Clone the repository:
+Clone the repository:

 ```bash
 git clone https://github.com/mmd-gham/Spatial-Transcriptomics-Deconvolution.git